-There are no direct transatlantic flights to Ireland from the region.
-Furthermore, the Panamanian Government has banned all international flights into and out of Panama from March 22nd, until further notice.
-Travel through the land border with Costa Rica is also not possible at this time and cruise ships are not allowed to disembark on Panamanian soil.
+As part of its emergency response to the COVID-19 crisis, Panama has suspended all international flights to and from the country until at least 22 August, and possibly longer, depending on how well the virus is contained.
 We strongly urge any Irish citizens without residency status in Panama to contact the Irish Embassy in Bogotá for assistance and advice on returning home.

-The Panamanian government has introduced a number of measures to combat the spread of the virus and have implemented a strict, indefinite quarantine from 25 March onwards.
-In general, if you are in Panama you will only be permitted to leave your home during a two-hour window to conduct essential business.
+The Panamanian government has introduced strict quarantine measures in order to combat the spread of the virus.
 Those resident in Panama should consult local authorities and the Ministry of Health’s dedicated webpage on COVID-19 (see below) for more details.

 See links below for further information.

 If you are in Panama, you should monitor developments regularly and follow the advice of local authorities.